Interactions-Nexus/Nexus-Wiki/innovations/signature-chains.md

 An End Point Identifier (EID) is similar to an Internet Protocol (IP) address, and is a form of identity on the network layer.
 Through the use of [LISP](broken-reference), the EID becomes the identifier, while the RLOC (Routing Locator) becomes the location.
 This decoupling enables a device to freely roam between networks as only the RLOC changes, not the EID.
 This is contrary to how the Internet currently functions, where both the identifier and location are bound together in a single IP address.

 An EID is a critical security feature, as it can be linked to a Sigchain which makes the network identifier cryptographically associated with the Ledger.
-EIDs, Sigchains and the use of reputation combined create an elevated layer of trust to the Internet, as one can verify with certainty that the other party is who they claim to be without the need for third party services like Certificate Authorities (CA).
+EIDs, Sigchains and the use of reputation combined create an elevated layer of trust to the Internet, as one can verify with certainty that the other party is who they claim to be without the need for third-party services like Certificate Authorities (CA).
 A reduction in fraud, hacking, fake accounts, and identity theft for both consumers and service providers is envisioned as a result of this technology.

 ### Quantum Resistance